oktadev/schematics/README.md

 ```
 cd SecureApp
-npm i @oktadev/schematics
+npm i -D @oktadev/schematics
 schematics @oktadev/schematics:add-auth --issuer=$issuer --clientId=$clientId
 ```

 ### iOS

-Configure your [iOS project to use Swift](https://github.com/okta/okta-oidc-js/tree/master/packages/okta-react-native#swift-configuration), since the Okta React Native library is a Swift wrapper.
+Configure your [iOS project to use Swift](https://github.com/okta/okta-react-native#swift-configuration), since the Okta React Native library is a Swift wrapper.

 Then run `pod install` from the `ios` directory.

-Start your app and you should be able to authenticate with Okta. 🎉
+Start your app and authenticate with Okta. 🎉

 ```
 npm run ios